No Data to Present

 How are setbacks measured?
 Most setbacks are measured from property lines.
 Other forms of setbacks are taken from the actual boundary line (for example a 25’ setback from a floodplain boundary is taken from the actual floodplain boundary).

 Do I need a building permit to build or install a shed?
 A building permit is required for most new construction.
 Information about building permits is available from the Building Inspections Department.
-Building permits are generally not required for small accessory structures (such as sheds less than 200 square feet, costing less than $500 in materials and labor).

 Where can I build a shed on my property?
 Detached structures must meet accessory structure setbacks.
 Setbacks vary by zoning district so please consult the Planning Department to verify the zoning and potential locations of all easements first.